suryanaa/DigiAssist/README.txt

 /*******************************************************************
-* Copyright© 2012 Anitha Suryanarayan
+* Copyrightï¿½ 2012 Anitha Suryanarayan
 * This program is free software: you can redistribute it and/or modify
 * it under the terms of the GNU General Public License as published by
 * the Free Software Foundation, either version 3 of the License, or